nickzoic/nick.zoic.org/art/use-pure-javascript/index.md

 evaluated as the runtime sees fit.

 If the language doesn't provide these constraints, then the runtime is not able to make these optimizations.
-For example:

 "use pure";
 ===========